MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-deploy.md

 Once you have finished designing you virtual agent, you can deploy it to a demo environment on the web or to your live website.

 > [!NOTE]
-> Newly deployed bot content won't be available immediately to end users.
-We recommend to refresh the browser window to get the latest content.
+> Newly deployed bot content won't be available immediately to end users until they restart the conversation.
+For example, by refreshing the browser window.

 ## To deploy your virtual agent to a demo environment